-Seeing vertical lines in vision as wavy, when they should appear straight, is a possible sign of macular degeneration.
+Seeing vertical lines in vision that are wavy, when they should normally be straight, is a possible sign of macular degeneration.
 Macular degeneration symptoms are important to be aware of as we age.
 Macular degeneration (also know as age-related macular degeneration) is an eye disease that causes vision loss in the center of the field of vision due to retinal deterioration.
 It is important to keep up with routine eye exams, because your eye care professional is likely to see signs of macular degeneration before you begin experiencing symptoms.
 When symptoms do begin, they can include the following:

 - Blurry or “fuzzy” vision, which can include blurry areas on a printed page

-- Lines that should appear straight (such as sentences on a page) appearing wavy or distorted
+- Horizontal lines that should appear straight (such as sentences on a page) appearing wavy or distorted

-- Seeing vertical lines in vision that should appear straight appearing wavy, distorted, or missing
+- Seeing distorted vertical lines in vision: lines that should normally be straight may appear wavy, distorted, or missing

 - Lighting difficulties, which may include sensitivity to glare, or difficulty seeing print or fine details in low light levels

 - Difficulty seeing while driving

 - Dark, blurry, or whiteout areas in the central field of vision

 - Changes in color perception (rare)